-Social sustainability is about identifying and managing our activities' impacts, both positive and negative, on people, communities, as well as their future generations.
+People is about identifying and managing our activities' impacts, both positive and negative, on people, communities, as well as their future generations.
 Socially sustainable table tennis activities address the human aspects of its initiative.

 In focus: quality of life, well-being, access, human rights, fair labour practices, living conditions, health, diversity, education, equal opportunities, accessibility, social cohesion, dignity, justice, equitable distribution of resources and resilience.

-Economic sustainability refers to practices that support long-term economic growth without negatively impacting social, environmental, and cultural aspects of the community.
+Profit refers to practices that support long-term economic growth without negatively impacting social, environmental, and cultural aspects of the community.
 Developing table tennis activities which generate value beyond financial profitability.

 In focus: cash flow analysis, resource distribution, service providers, supporting social businesses, stakeholders, circular economic solutions, technologies etc.